dipsaus9/blog/Atomic Design: Breaking Up is Hard to Do, Enter Compound Components.md

 user needs and features.
 This collaboration allows us to align our visions, so that what is designed and what is technically implemented are feasible and optimized.
-By focusing on user interactions and early feedback, it is possible to highlight the really necessary components and understand how they should behave, thereby allowing for easier development and more consistency across the user experience. experience.
+By focusing on user interactions and early feedback, it is possible to highlight the really necessary components and understand how they should behave, thereby allowing for easier development and more consistency across the user experience.

 **Break down big pictures**: Once the user journey has been identified, break big pictures down into more digestible pieces.
 Identify major components in each interaction.
 For instance, on a form, consider every single input field and